guillaumeblanc/ozz-animation/_documentation/getting_started.md

 Integrating ozz-animation sources to your build process
 -------------------------------------------------------

 Instead of linking with ozz libraries, offline and runtime sources can be integrated to your own build process.
 Ozz is compatible with all modern c++ compilers and does not rely on any configuration file.
 You'll only need to add [ozz sources files][link_src] to your build system.
 Of course ozz `include/` path still needs to be set.
-Building should then be straightforward.

 This latest solution is interesting for ozz runtime features as it ensures compilation options compatibility.
 Tracing into ozz code is then straightforward also.